blakehilscher/gallerize/README.md

 ### Overview

 Generate a static gallery from a folder of images.

+**Highlights**

+* responsive layout
+* thumbnails and fullsize are generated automatically
+* does not alter existing directory

 ### Example